We have a wealth of experience in our field—bringing best practice and seasoned expertise to projects of all sizes

 We are a team of Civil and Structural designers with a broad expertise in the development of building projects.
 Our portfolio encompasses the full range of property development including both the regeneration of existing buildings and new-build construction.

 We have a passion for problem solving and producing innovative results.
-We collaborate closely and use the latest technology to analyse, design, visualise and present our solutions.
+We collaborate closely and use the latest Building Information Modelling (BIM) technology, including REVIT, to analyse, design, visualise and present our solutions.
 We work with the wider project teams to develop realistic design programmes and then endeavour to meet agreed milestones.

 Hotel & Leisure